Midnight Robber: Plot

-Tan-Tan is kept on the run by Antonio's jealous widow, Janisette, seeking vengeance for her husband's death.
-When she discovers the secret douen village, the douens exile Tan-Tan and the young douen woman Abitefa.
+Janisette, seeking vengeance for her husband's death, hears news of Tan-Tan's exploits and comes in a car to attempt capture.
+When Janisette accidentally discovers the secret douen village, two douen are shot dead by the humans.
+Janisette reveals her awareness of Antonio's actions as well as her jealousy of Tan-Tan, causing Tan-Tan to try and shoot Janisette only to be stopped by the douen, who take the gun to later attempt reverse engineering human technology for self defense.
+To avoid further detection, the douens destroy their village along with the tree that housed them.
+Tan-Tan and the young douen woman Abitefa, who had been tasked with watching over Tan-Tan, are exiled for causing the death and destruction.
 Tan-Tan seeks a new home, travelling between villages with her douen companion, continuing to act as the Robber Queen when the need arises.
 She is forced to flee upon seeing Janisette already looking for her, having followed the rumors of “Tan-Tan the Robber Queen.”

 Tan-Tan arrives in a new town, looking for clothes to hide her pregnancy.
 She reconnects with her friend Melonhead, whom she was planning to partner with before she killed her father.
 Preparations for Carnival are underway, and Tan-Tan joins as a successful Robber Queen masque.

-Janisette arrives in town, now driving a tank, and confronts Tan-Tan.
+Janisette arrives in town, now driving a bullet shaped tank, and confronts Tan-Tan.
 Tan-Tan confesses everything in a Robber Queen speech, cowing Janisette and winning the adoration of the entire village.
-Melonhead wants her to stay, but Tan-Tan leaves to have her baby in the forest.
-It is revealed that a Toussaint A.I. makes contact to Tan-Tan’s baby, named Tubman.
+Melonhead wants her to stay, but Tan-Tan leaves to have her baby in the forest with him and Abitefa.
+It is revealed that Granny Nanny has used Tan-Tan’s baby, named Tubman, to discover how to integrate nanomites at a cellular level.
+Now, in the future, humans on both New Half-Way Tree and Toussaint will be able to use A.I. and communicate interdimensionally in much more advanced ways from birth.